MKelm/mct/README.md

 "Mass Control Tycoon" a GPL game using node-webkit for Windows, Mac and Linux.

 Current status:
-- Concept developement
+- Concept alpha 1 development
-- Story developement
+- Story alpha 1 development
+- UI alpha 1 development

 The [wiki](https://github.com/MKelm/mct/wiki) contains more information about the game and free job positions.